Monday, June 17, 2013

 The global food production occupies 25% of all habitable land and is responsible for 70% of fresh water consumption, 80% of deforestation, and 30% of greenhouse gas emissions.
 It is the largest single driver of biodiversity loss and land-use change.

-So thinking before you eat can positively contribute to our environment.
+So something simple like thinking before you eat can positively contribute to our environment and make you feel GOOD also, cause it's healthier to eat organic.

 Monday, June 3, 2013